Ygbzyem/FPGA_RealTime_Conv3x3_Processor/README.md

 - Understand how 3x3 convolution works.
 - How RTL in Modelsim works.
 - How different kernels can create different images.
-- Learn to refactor and verify RTL changes using regression/equivalence testbenches without a physical FPGA board.
+- Understand the trade-offs between a combinational adder-tree accumulator and a systolic-array pipeline structure.

 ## 2. System Overview